-Abdalaziz Alhamza, award-winning journalist and co-founder of Raqqa is Being Slaughtered Silently, which exposes the atrocities committed by the Bashar Al-Assad regime and ISIS in Syria, addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below.
+Abdalaziz Alhamza, award-winning journalist and co-founder of Raqqa is Being Slaughtered Silently, which exposes the atrocities committed by the Assad regime and ISIS, addresses the 11th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On becoming a citizen journalist: